praveen-116/Data-Cleaning-With-MySQL/README.md

-# Data-Cleaning-With-MySQL
+# SQL Project – Data Cleaning

-This project focuses on data cleaning using SQL.
-The objective is to demonstrate practical SQL data cleaning techniques such as removing duplicates, standardizing values, handling nulls, and preparing the dataset for exploratory data analysis (EDA).
+This project focuses on **data cleaning using SQL**.
+The objective is to demonstrate practical **SQL data cleaning techniques** such as removing duplicates, standardizing values, handling nulls, and preparing the dataset for exploratory data analysis (EDA).
 ---

 ## Steps in Data Cleaning